DavidLizon/Branching/README.md

 * 'git init' - Initialize local Git repository
 * 'git add .' - Add all files in and under current directory to index, staging them for commit
 * 'git commit -m "Message"' - Commit changes to local repo with commit message "Message"
+* 'git log' - Shows log history of commits
+* 'git log --oneline' - Shows log history of commits compacted onto one line each